hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 `$ module load seq/Trimmomatic/0.33`

-Since the *Timmomatic* command is complicated and we will be running it a number of times, let's draft the command in a text editor, such as Sublime, TextWrangler or Notepad++.
+Since the *Timmomatic* command is complicated and we will be running it a number of times, let's draft the command in a **text editor**, such as Sublime, TextWrangler or Notepad++.
 When finished, we will copy and paste the command into the terminal.

-For the single fastq input file 'Mov10_oe_1.subset.fq', the command would be:
+For the single fastq input file `Mov10_oe_1.subset.fq`, we're going to run the following command:

 ```
 $ java -jar /opt/Trimmomatic-0.33/trimmomatic-0.33.jar SE \